 I started painting in 1991 with a study of the centre piece of Uccello's Battle of San Romano, copying segments from a reproduction onto 99 wooden blocks, later assembled to a fragmented painting.

-The interests and methods of responding have changed, yet using an existing painting as foil to work against (as historical reference) has remained a core useful approach; it allows me to study and interact, experiment and respond.
-The attempt to copy serves as constraint, helping to circumvent conventions (of perception / responding) by providing a focus on the mechanical.
-Whatever seeps out as expressive does so despite that.
+The interests and methods of responding have changed, yet using an existing painting as a foil to work against (as historical reference) has remained a core useful approach; it allows me to study and interact, experiment and respond.
+The attempt to copy a constraint, providing focus on the mechanical rather than the expressive: automation: circumventing convention.

-Painting as a social praxis, as on-going process, which only intermittently produces artefacts, yet constantly challenges perception / helps to reflect positioning.
-Painting as sensual response: connecting, acquiring, projecting a map of interests; as aid to reflection; as sincere and meaningful statement; poetic experience - a process of finding positions (to speak from, to observe from, to simply wait from): rhythm and intervals of interaction.
+Painting as a social praxis; as on-going process, which only intermittently produces artefacts.
+As recurring centre of engagement; sincere and meaningful statement; poetic experience - a process of finding positions in response to external parameters (to speak from, to observe from, to simply wait from): rhythm and intervals of interaction.